agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Personal fit**

+Anyone can come into data science, we are not talking about data core or machine learning.
+The skills are basically stats.

 I think the personal fit is also good here.
 I am up for challenging jobs all the time.
 I love programming and can spend like any other sane human being a very large time working on it.